ybadr99/bookstore/README.md

 ## 🛠 Built With <a name="built-with"></a>

-- HTML
-- CSS
+- HTML/CSS
-- React
+- React / @redux/toolkit

 ### Key Features <a name="key-features"></a>